My Date with the President's Daughter: Plot

 While Hallie drives to Club Alien in Duncan's vehicle, they stop at a red light and encounter trouble with a truck of rednecks who make crass comments at Hallie, much to her annoyance.
 Hallie warns the men to back off, as she believes that Duncan would defend her from them, which prompts one of the men to threaten Duncan.
 In a panic, Duncan urges Hallie to run the red light, and she accidentally treads over the man's foot while doing so.

-The pair encounter many more obstacles through the night—including a run-in at a biker bar and the theft of Mr. Fletcher's car by a crazed couple—that prevent them from getting to the dance and Duncan winning his bet.
+The pair encounter many more obstacles through the night, including a run-in at a biker bar and the theft of Mr. Fletcher's car by a crazed couple—that prevent them from getting to the dance and Duncan winning his bet.
 Mr. Fletcher and President Richmond team up to search for the pair through the city.
 The two men get arrested for a traffic violation when a traffic cop fails to recognize the President, but they are later released to their families.
-Hallie learns about the bet Duncan made and angrily ditches him for Duncan's rival, Steve Ellinger.
+Hallie learns about the bet Duncan made and angrily ditches him for Duncan's nemesis, Steve Ellinger.
 At Steve's house, Steve begins making unwanted advances on an uncomfortable Hallie.
 Duncan finds Steve's house, and after a fight, manages to rescue Hallie.
-Duncan apologizes to Hallie and the couple shares a kiss on the Lincoln Memorial steps as the sun rises.
+Before escaping with Duncan, Hallie wrecks Steve's motorcycle for payback.
+Upon learning she cannot judge very handsome men like Steve by their charming looks, Hallie admits to Duncan that she should have listened to him in the beginning.
+After apologizing to each other, the couple shares a kiss on the Lincoln Memorial steps as the sun rises.
 Hallie returns home safely, but both she and Duncan realize they might have feelings for each other.
+Back at the White House, Hallie expresses her guiltiness to her parents for making a lot of trouble the other night, but they both forgive her.

 Though he did not make it to the dance and thus lost the bet, Duncan feels satisfied with the outcome and does not care if his friends doubt his account of the events.
+Duncan and Mr. Fletcher retrieve the company car in the impound and Mr. Fletcher was threatening to punish Duncan but he decides not to.
+They both decide to spend more time together after Mr. Fletcher cooled off.
 Mr. Fletcher goes easy on his son until he learns that Duncan used his credit card to pay for the outfits from F/X. President Richmond arrives at Duncan's school to thank him for Hallie's date and allows Duncan to continue seeing his daughter.
 As a result, Duncan's reputation at school improves from his average status, and Duncan's father is promoted at work after his boss is allowed to meet the President and play golf with him.
 Hallie and Duncan are able to pursue a real relationship and happily go on a second date, flanked by the Secret Service SUVs and Marine One.